It’s precise. It’s accountable. It’s easy to understand. Now we’re sharing how we cracked the code on Performance TV attribution.Let's Talk

 Verified Visits™ are counted only if the user visits your site organically or directly.
 If another media source other than MNTN prompted the visit, we do not take credit for that visit.

-If the visit meets our strict parameters, MNTN is credited for the site visit.
+If the visit meets our strict criteria, MNTN is credited for the site visit.

 Here are the most common questions we’ve heard about MNTN’s TV attribution.Read Full FAQ